ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   the fitting results (each Gaussian component is indicated by an ellipse given by the major & minor axes and position angle of the component).
 These are named in the same way as the fit results file, but with a .ann/.crf/.reg extension respectively.
+Whether these are produced is governed by the flagKarma/flagCasa/flagDS9 parameters (see :doc:`selavy` for details).
 * **fitBoxAnnotationFile** [selavy-fitResults.boxes.ann] - an
   annotation file showing the boxes used for the Gaussian fitting (if boxes were not used, ie. **fitJustDetection=true**, this file is not